Division of Debts and Assets in a New York Divorce

 White Plains Divorce Lawyers Offer a Free Initial Consultation

-In light of the often confusing and complex equitable distribution law, it is vital that you speak with a skilled, aggressive and experienced White Plains divorce lawyer who you can trust will make sure that the outcome of your divorce case is the outcome that you deserve.
+In light of the often confusing and complex equitable distribution law, it is vital that you speak with a skilled, aggressive and experienced White Plains equitable distribution lawyer who you can trust will make sure that the outcome of your divorce case is the outcome that you deserve.

-We encourage you to contact one of our skilled, aggressive and experienced Westchester County family law attorneys for a free divorce consultation.
+We encourage you to contact one of our skilled, aggressive and experienced Westchester County family law & divorce attorneys for a free divorce consultation.
 Please contact us at (914) 840-5104.

 Why Hire Our Firm?